OpenAPI Documentation¶

 return "This endpoint won't appear in documentation"

-Document only certain routes¶
+Documenting only certain routes¶

 To document only certain routes, use an include function like in the example below.
-For example, to include only those routes that start with "/api":
+For example, to include only those routes that contain "/api":

 Documenting response examples¶